 Although the PXC 450s are slightly larger than conventional headphones, they fold up quite nicely and their case, which is rather small and light to carry around.
 They also come with one AAA battery which lasts for up to 16 hours with NoiseGard 2.0 and TalkThrough technology.
 The PXC 450 functions as a passive headset when used without batteries, although we felt that having the headphones turned on maximizes the sound quality.

 The Verdict?
 The Sennheiser PXC 450s are quite simply the best noise cancelling headphones ever made and it is very hard to find any flaws in them.
 They are also extremely comfortable headphones which offer very high quality sound combined with active noise cancellation technology.
 These headphones are excellent in every respect – sound quality, manufacturing standards, design and comfort are first rate.
-At the time of writing, these amazing noise cancelling headphones are selling at a MASSIVE 50% discount so grab it now – we love it and are sure that you will.
+At the time of writing, these amazing noise cancelling headphones and are highly value for money – we love it and are sure that you will.

 #9 Parrot Zik Wireless Noise Cancelling Headphones